Arnab-Gupta11/Arnab-Gupta11/README.md

 ### Hey 👋 What's up?

 My name is Arnab Gupta.
 Currently immersed in studies while exploring the enchanting world of frontend development.
-Passionate about languages like React and Tailwind.
+Passionate about languages like React.
 Striving for a future where I contribute meaningfully to the ever-evolving landscape of web technologies. 🚀✨

 #### 📈 Current States